 Fortunately, there are many examples of places where this has been done successfully.

 Our specialty is helping people and governments get better air quality information to enable better decision making.

-Our sensors and instruments can help to build an accurate picture of ozone pollution and its precursors.
-We also talk to governments all over the world and can advise you on and connect you with organisations who are tacking the ozone pollution problem successfully.
+Our sensors and instruments can help to build an accurate picture of ozone pollution, its precursors and levels harmful to human life on both a daily and application basis.
+We also talk to governments all over the world and can advise you on and connect you with organizations that are tacking the ozone pollution problem successfully.
 Feel free to get in touch

 Paul is passionate about making it easier to measure the air with advanced sensor-based technology.
 He believes that more relevant information about our environment will help us make better informed decisions, enjoy better quality of life, and make our planet a better home.
 As VP Sales at Aeroqual, Paul helps air quality professionals in industry, government and research deliver solutions for budget and time constrained projects.